 Trust Act

 There are Trust Acts in various states of India, but if a state does not have a Trust Act, then the 1882 Trust Act applies.
 It is necessary to have at least two trustees under this act.
 To register an NGO under the Trust Act, you need a document called a deed.
-To register an NGO under this Act, you have to apply to the office of the Charity Commissioner or Registrar.
+To register an NGO under this Act, you must apply to the office of the Charity Commissioner or Registrar.

 Society Act

 NGOs are registered as societies, but NGOs can be registered as trustees in some states, such as the Societies Act in Maharashtra.
 Registration under the Act requires a Memorandum of Association and Rules & Regulations document; this document is essential.
-At least 7 members are required to create this document.
+At least seven members are required to create this document.

 Section 8 Company Act

-Memorandum and articles of association and regulation documents are required to register an NGO under the Companies Act.
-No stamp paper is necessary to make this document; At least three members must create this document.
-In this act, the NGO is registered under the Companies Act.
+Memorandums, articles of association, and regulation documents are required to register an NGO under the Companies Act.
+No stamp paper is necessary to make this document.
+At least three members must create this document.
+This act of the NGO is registered under the Companies Act.

 Frequently Asked Questions (FAQs)